CHAPTER 17. Commercial Feeds

 (4) The common or usual name of each ingredient used in the manufacture of the commercial feed, except as the Department may, by regulation, permit the use of a collective term for a group of ingredients all of which perform the same function.
 An ingredient statement is not required for single standardized ingredient feeds which are officially defined;

-(5) The name and principal address of the person responsible for distributing the commercial feed.
+(5) The name and principal mailing address of the manufacturer or person responsible for distributing the commercial feed;

 (1) Name and address of the mixer;

 (4) The product name and brand name, if any, and number of pounds of each registered commercial feed used in the mixture and the name and number of pounds of each other feed ingredient added;